 Look here for useful resources from reputable organizations or initiatives globally on probiotic and prebiotic science.

-Clinical Guide to Probiotic Supplements Available in the United States and Clinical Guide to Probiotic Supplements Available in Canada, PDF version.
-2016 Editions.
+Clinical Guide to Probiotic Products Available in the United States and Clinical Guide to Probiotic Products Available in Canada.
+2017 Editions.
 An independent tool for healthcare professionals, developed by the Alliance for Education on Probiotics (AEP) and made possible through an unrestricted education grant by Danone, Ferring Pharmaceuticals, Metagenics, P&G and Seroyal.
 For an interactive version, free mobile download: USA version: Google Play and the App Store; Canada version: App Store and Google Play.

 The Probiotic Trend: Challenges for the Community Pharmacist, Activity available for pharmacist CE credit through October 6, 2016.
 Free.

 Using Probiotics to Treat Irritable Bowel Syndrome – Case 1, Activity available for pharmacist CE credit through November 25, 2016.
 Free.

 Probiotics use in Geriatric Patients – Case 2, Activity available for pharmacist CE credit through November 25, 2016.
 Free.